 Here are some best practices that restaurant franchisees should know about online reviews:

-- By simply acknowledging a negative experiencing and offering to fix the situation, a lost customer can be turned into a loyal fan.
+- By simply acknowledging a negative experience and offering to fix the situation, a lost customer can be turned into a loyal fan.
 Most negative reviewers don’t expect a response, so you can give them a pleasant surprise.

 - Responding to both positive and negative reviews serves to humanize the brand.